nabilac27/42-get_next_line/docs/README.md

 #### **Bonus: Multiple File Descriptors**

 The bonus aspect of this project is to handle **multiple file descriptors**.
 In the original version of `get_next_line`, the function works with a single file descriptor.
 However, for this implementation, the function has been extended to support multiple file descriptors simultaneously.

-The state of each file descriptor (such as which part of the file has been read) is maintained independently, allowing the function to process each file descriptor in parallel and handle multiple files efficiently without conflict.